Kingbobs/Relics/README.md

-### Relic
+# Relic About
-Mining Rewards
+Reilcs are fun for faction or maybe prison servers

-Fun and Creative
+They Give a reward and a cancs to get it while you are mining.

-## How To Use?
+# How To Use?
-Easy You Need To Dowload Plugin.
+Ok First Step Is Easy Dowload Plugin Right!

-Places Plugin In Plugin Folder.
+2) Is Put Put In Your Plugin Folder Then You Need To Reset Server

-Reset Server And Starte Mineing.
+3) Its easy To Config For exaple!

-Easy To Edit In Files To Add Other Stuff
+5) Have Fun Report Any Errors